Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 ### Site-Goals

-This websites aim is to help users easily locate and attend suitable health and wellbeing seminars.
+This website's aim is to help users easily locate and attend suitable health and wellbeing seminars.
 It allows the user to engage with the community by commenting and replying on a seminar.
-It also allows user to donate and support a seminar if they felt it was worthwhile.
+It also allows users to donate and support a seminar if they felt it was worthwhile.

 This website also aims to provide the hosts with an easy way to attract new attendees and grow their user base.
 It allows them to track who is attending so they can email out links to seminars.

 ### Agile Planning